-The wheat grain consists of three parts, bran, germ, and endosperm.
-The endosperm is the thickest and most starchy part of wheat used to make refined flour/maida.
+The endosperm is the thickest and most starchy part of wheat used to make refined flour.
 Since it is wheat, at this stage the flour is yellow in color.

 To give it that snow-white whiteness, it is bleached with chemicals including benzoyl peroxide, chlorine dioxide, and potassium bromate.
 During this process, there is a tendency to lose fiber, protein, and vital vitamins.